esito/dberase/README.md

 # DBerase

 This project contains resources for [DBerase](http://www.esito.no/dberase) example project.
-It demostrates GDPR forget me masking of customers in a hotel booking systems database.
+It demonstrates GDPR forget me masking of customers in a hotel booking systems database.
 The example consists of the combination of this github project and use of the DBerase service.
 The generated program uses spring boot, runs in a webserver and has embedded REST APIs for the defined erase functions.

 ## Prerequisites to run the program ##